 At Pathway To Living, we Care To Know — Then Make It Matter

 At Pathway to Living, we are committed to the success of each and every team member.
-We realize that without them – our loyal workforce – we wouldn't have the award-winning reputation as one of the premier providers of older adult services in the country.
-In order to ensure that all employees feel respected, we’ve established the following commitments.
+In order to ensure that all team members feel respected, we've established the following commitments.

 Commitment to Equal Opportunity